 We incorporated feedback from our final round of testing and client meeting to create our proposed solutions.
 In our final iterations, we parsed out what we could achieve in our final days of the project and what would become future recommendations for the PdB team.

-These high-fidelity mockups are the central jump off points of Project Decibel—however, they are a piece of the puzzle.
+These high-fidelity mockups are the central jump off points of Project Decibel—however, they're only one piece of the puzzle.
 I also created a prototype to illustrate interaction design and a comprehensive style guide to use as a branding and visual communication tool as they begin development.
-If you’re curious, please check out my InVision prototype and style guide.

 After we wrapped up the project, Project Decibel asked me to continue on as a consultant and Jenna and I determined a few immediate needs.
 Due to time constraints, the UX team was unable to touch the e-commerce area of the app and Project Decibel was in dire need of something to show their investors.
 After gathering some data and research on popular e-commerce pages and other health platforms, I went straight from sketches to high-fidelity mockups.
 This rapid turnaround allowed Project Decibel to give their partners an idea of next steps.

 Working from sketches directly to high-fidelity mockups was a new experience and at first it was slightly uncomfortable—it gave me insight into the fact that every process and project will be different and that time constraints and business needs are significant influencers.
 I'm excited to use design and strategy to help business and user goals converge for Project Decibel and future clients.

 Looking forward, as our designs underwent significant UX and UI changes, additional user testing will be critical.
 Within the decibel meter, I want to test that:

 I also want to test the restructuring of the hearing history questionnaire, as user testing was inconclusive,.
 I hope to conduct A-B testing to give Project Decibel a quantitative idea of how changes may affect whole-questionnaire and individual-question completion and accuracy rates.